petrenko-sergii/WindPowerSystemV5/README.md

 # WindPowerSystemV5

-WindPowerSystemV5 is a test web application developed as a learning project to explore integration between **ASP.NET Core 8, Angular 17, Entity Framework Core and databases: MSSQL Server and NoSQL Azure Cosmos DB**.
+WindPowerSystemV5 is a test web application developed as a learning project to explore integration between **ASP.NET Core 8, Angular 17, Entity Framework Core and databases: MSSQL Server and NoSQL: Azure Cosmos DB, MongoDB**.

+The project supports both **REST and GraphQL** approaches for backend–frontend communication.

 This app is developed according to the book [“ASP.NET Core 8 and Angular (6th edition, 2024)”](https://www.packtpub.com/en-us/product/aspnet-core-8-and-angular-9781805129936) by Valerio De Sanctis.